CooperativeActivities/crac-core/README.md

 -----------------------------------------------------------------

-**Returns a task object with given id and updates the task if it's ready to start**
+**Returns target task and its relationship to the logged in user (if one exists) and updates the task if it's ready to start**

 #####*Request:*